aphiria/aphiria/README.md

 enable_post_data_reading = 0
 ```

 This will disable automatically parsing POST data into `$_POST` and multipart data into `$_FILES`.

-If you're developing any non-Opulence applications on the same web server, then it's probably better to use _.user.ini_ because it'll only apply this setting to your Opulence application.
+> **Note:** If you're developing any non-Opulence applications on the same web server, then it's probably better to use _.user.ini_ because it'll only apply this setting to your Opulence application.
 Alternatively, you could add `php_value enable_post_data_reading 0` to an _.htaccess_ file or to your _httpd.conf_.

 <h4 id="why-not-use-psr-7">Why Not Use PSR-7?</h4>

-PSR-7 was an attempt to standardize the representation of HTTP requests and responses, as well as routing middleware.
+PSR-7 was an attempt to standardize the models for HTTP components.
 PHP does not have these things baked-in, and every framework had previously been rolling its own wrappers, which weren't interopible between frameworks.
 Although a noble attempt, PSR-7 had many contested features:

 1. Request and response immutability
     * This has often been considered cumbersome, bug-prone, and a bad use-case for immutability